oberstet/scratchbox/python/twisted/sharedsocket/README.md

 There is no bottleneck, and this design should in principle scale linearly with the number of available cores.
 The credits for the approach go to [Jean-Paul Calderone](http://as.ynchrono.us/).
 Thanks again Jean-Paul for another incredible helpful [answer](http://stackoverflow.com/a/10088578/884770).
 Any bugs, issues and mistakes here are my own;)

-> Note that is neither expected and nor the goal to beat Nginx (at it's own game) here.
+> Note that is neither expected and nor the goal to beat Nginx at it's own game (serving static stuff).
 That would be obviously folly.
 Though I have ideas to close the gap even further.
 >

 ## Test Setup